-- •Academic records: registrar - •Admissions records: director of admissions - •Financial Aid: director of financial aid - •Business records: assistant to vice president for business - •Alumni/Donor records: assistant to the vice president for institutional advancement - 1.
-Confidential records will not be released without the written consent of the student involved, except in following instances: (a) to other college personnel, (b) concerning the student's application for financial aid, (c) in response to a judicial order or subpoena, (d) in a bona fide health or safety emergency, (e) to other schools at which the student seeks or intends to enroll, or (f) to the U.S. Commissioner of Education, the Director of the National Institute of Education, the Assistant Secretary for Education, or state educational authorities. - 2.
-Each student is entitled to a copy of their academic transcript upon written request.

-- 3. Documents submitted in support of a student's application for admission or for transfer credit will not be returned to the student nor sent elsewhere.
+- •Academic records: Registrar - •Admissions records: Vice President for Student Life - •Financial Aid: Director of Financial Aid - •Business records: Vice President for Business Affairs - •Alumni/Donor records: Director for Institutional Advancement - 1.
+Confidential records will not be released without the written consent of the student involved, except in following instances: (a) to other college personnel, (b) concerning the student's application for financial aid, (c) in response to a judicial order or subpoena, (d) in a bona fide health or safety emergency, (e) to other schools at which the student seeks or intends to enroll, (f) to parents of a dependent student, or (g) to the U.S. Commissioner of Education, the Director of the National Institute of Education, the Assistant Secretary for Education, or state educational authorities. - 2.
+Each student is entitled to a copy of their academic transcript upon written request. - 3.
+Documents submitted in support of a student's application for admission or for transfer credit will not be returned to the student nor sent elsewhere.
 The student should request another document from the original institution. - 4.
 Faculty and administrative officers of MCC may review the academic records of any student by showing a need to know before an academic record is released. - 5.
-The contents of the official folder of a student will not be sent outside the office of the registrar or other record offices except in circumstances specifically authorized by the registrar or the custodian of the other records. - 6.
-Parents of a student or designated individual may only receive transcripts, grade reports, or student financial records upon the student's completion of the institutional waiver form and proper identification. - 7.
-A request for a transcript or other academic information from another institution of learning, which states the reason for the request, may be honored as a matter of institutional courtesy. - 8.
+The contents of the official folder of a student will not be sent outside the office of the Registrar or other record offices except in circumstances specifically authorized by the Registrar or the custodian of the other records. - 6.
+A request for a transcript or other academic information from another institution of learning, which states the reason for the request, may be honored as a matter of institutional courtesy. - 7.
 Requests from research organizations making statistical studies may be honored without prior approval of the student provided no information revealing the student's identity is to be published.
-The registrar will decide validity of the study as it applies to education and the privacy rights of students.
+The Registrar will decide validity of the study as it applies to education and the privacy rights of students.